 Limited Use, Disclosure and Retention:

-Genoa protects your Protected Health Information and Other Personally Identifying Information by using appropriate administrative, physical and technical safeguards and policies as set forth in Genoa’s HIPAA Privacy and Security Policies (“HIPAA Privacy and Security Policies”).
-Each of our employees who have access to your Protected Health Information and Other Personally Identifying Information is regularly trained about Genoa’s HIPAA Privacy and Security Policies.
+Genoa protects your Protected Health Information and Other Personally Identifiable Information by using appropriate administrative, physical and technical safeguards and policies as set forth in Genoa’s HIPAA Privacy and Security Policies (“HIPAA Privacy and Security Policies”).
+Each of our employees who have access to your Protected Health Information and Other Personally Identifiable Information is regularly trained about Genoa’s HIPAA Privacy and Security Policies.

 Unfortunately, neither Genoa’s computer systems, computer or telecommunications network, nor data transmission over the Internet can be guaranteed to be 100% secure.
-As a result, while we strive to protect your Protected Health Information and Other Personally Identifying Information, Genoa cannot absolutely ensure or warrant the security of your Protected Health Information or Other Personally Identifying Information.
+As a result, while we strive to protect your Protected Health Information and Other Personally Identifiable Information, Genoa cannot absolutely ensure or warrant the security of your Protected Health Information or Other Personally Identifiable Information.

 What Types of Information Does Genoa Collect?